Kazakhstan Solar PV and Wind Energy Markets in 2015. Growth forecasts and future trends.

 Announced solar and wind project in Kazakhstan by 15 June 2014

-Investors and project developers in Kazakhstan have announced investment intentions to put into operation by 2020 for over 1,750 MW (1.75 GW) wind projects and over 700 MW (0.7 GW) solar PV projects.
-If you need detailed list with announced solar and wind projects in the country, including company names, projects sizes and other data, please do not hesitate to contact the research and analysis department of Renewable Market Watch at email@example.com
+In Kazakhstan, investors and project developers have announced investment intentions to put into operation by 2020 for over 1,750 MW (1.75 GW) wind projects and over 700 MW (0.7 GW) solar PV projects.
+If you need a detailed list with announced solar and wind projects in the country, including company names, projects sizes and other data, please do not hesitate to contact the research and analysis department of Renewable Market Watch at email@example.com

 Wind and Solar resource potential of Kazakhstan

-Exceptionally rich in wind resources, about 50% of Kazakhstan’s territory has average wind speeds about 4-5 m/sec at a height of 30m.
-Some calculations estimate the wind potential of Kazakhstan around 1,820 billion KW/h per year spread over most of the country.
-Windy sites are mostly located in the Caspian Sea area of Atyray and Mangistau oblasts, and in central and southern Kazakhstan.
+Exceptionally rich in wind resources, about 50% of Kazakhstan’s territory has average wind speeds about 4-5 m/sec at the height of 30m.
+Some calculations estimate Kazakhstan's wind potential around 1,820 billion KW/h per year spread over most of the country.
+Windy sites are mostly located in the Caspian Sea area of Atyray and Mangistau oblasts and central and southern Kazakhstan.
 A country wide-wind atlas is available.
-With a density of wind capacity about 10 MW/sq.km, there is a possibility to install thousands MW of wind farms in Kazakhstan.
+With a density of wind capacity about 10 MW/sq.km., there is a possibility to install thousands MW of wind farms in Kazakhstan.

 Profile of electricity consumption and production in the country

-Industry is the key consumer of electricity for the country (oil industry, metallurgy, mining, chemical industry, energy and machine construction), followed by households and transportation industry.
-The Kazakh economy is overall more energy intensive than the economies of the countries in the EU.
-Wind and solar electricity accounts for less than 0.03 % of all electrify capacity.
+The industry is the key consumer of electricity for the country (oil industry, metallurgy, mining, chemical industry, energy and machine construction), followed by households and transportation industry.
+The Kazakh economy is overall more energy-intensive than the economies of the countries in the EU.
+Wind and solar electricity account for less than 0.03 % of all electrify capacity.
 Interconnections with CIS countries have improved, stabilizing the power system.

-More information about this very promising solar and wind market you may read here: Kazakhstan Photovoltaic (Solar PV) and Wind Power Market Outlooks 2015 - 2025
+More information about this up-and-coming solar and wind market you may read here: Kazakhstan Photovoltaic (Solar PV) and Wind Power Market Outlooks 2015 - 2025